-We did not purchase or generate updated internal survey data in connection with the review of bonus compensation in 2010.
-Other than bonuses paid in 2011 under the Milestone Compensation Program, we have not paid bonuses to our executive officers in 2011.
+We did not purchase or generate updated internal survey data in connection with the review of bonus compensation in 2011.
+We have not paid bonuses to our executive officers in 2012.

 Stock Related Compensation.
 Stock related compensation includes both stock option grants and other types of equity awards within the terms of our 1998 Equity Incentive Plan or our 2008 Equity Incentive Plan, or "the Equity Plans".
-In connection with our \$2.00 per share nondividend distribution to stockholders in December 2010, all outstanding options and other equity awards, including those held by the Company's executive officers, were modified to protect the award holders against diminution of the value of the awards resulting from the nondividend distribution.
-No taxable compensation resulted from these modifications.